 Two approaches have been employed to identify viral origins of DNA replication.
 In one, plasmids that contain viral DNA are transfected into virus infected cells.
 To distinguish newly replicated DNA from input DNA, a restriction enzyme (DpnI) is used because it cuts at a site that is methylated in the input plasmid DNA (derived from bacteria), but not at that site in DNA that has replicated in insect cells because it is not methylated.
 Therefore, if a plasmid is replicated in insect cells, it is not methylated at its DpnI sites and therefore is resistant to DpnI and is not digested by the enzyme.
 The other approach is to pass the virus at high multiplicity of infection (moi).
-This results in the enrichment of defective genomes with major deletions that replicate rapidly due to their small size.
-They rely on the presence of complete genomes with a full complement of replication genes to support their replication.
-The defective genomes are often very small and are enriched for replication origins because these sequences are preferentially amplified and can, in some instances, evolve to become the most prevalent sequences produced after extended high moi viral passage. these approaches identified homologous regions (hrs, see Chapter 4) as causing the infectiondependent replication of plasmids [1, 2].
-However, using the same two techniques, non-hr sequences that acted as origins of replication were also identified [3, 4].
-Subsequently, early promoters were also identified as having origin activity [5].
-Using another type of assay based on PCR of DNA extracted from infected cells. both a non- hr origin and an early promoter were shown to have origin activity [6].
-Consequently, although hr and non- hr origin sequences have been examined in some detail, it is still not clear which, if any, of these sequences is the preferred site of replication initiation in vivo.
+This results in the enrichment of defective genomes with major deletions that replicate rapidly due to their small They rely on the presence of complete genomes with a full complement of replication genes to support their replication.
+The defective genomes are often very small and are enriched for replication origins because these sequences are preferentially amplified and can, in some instances, evolve to become the most prevalent sequences produced after extended high moi viral passage.
+Both these approaches identified homologous regions (hrs, see Chapter 4) as causing the infection-dependent replication of plasmids (1, 2).
+However, using the same two techniques, non-hr sequences that acted as origins of replication were also identified (3, 4).
+Subsequently, early promoters were also identified as having origin activity (5).
+Using another type of assay based on PCR of DNA extracted from infected cells, both a non-hr origin and an early promoter were shown to have origin activity (6).
+Consequently, although hr and non-hr origin sequences have been examined in some detail, it is still not clear which, if any, of these sequences is the preferred site of replication initiation in vivo.

-It is possible that DNA replication may initiate at any sequences that become unwound thereby providing an entry point for the replication

-The baculovirus complex. transcriptional transactivator IE-1 binds to hr sequences and may be involved in facilitating entry at these sites.
+It is possible that DNA replication may initiate at any sequences that become unwound, thereby providing an entry point for the replication complex.
+The baculovirus transcriptional transactivator IE-1 binds to hr sequences and may be involved in facilitating entry at these sites.
 Likewise, RNA polymerase II would cause unwinding at early promoter sequences.
 Non-hr origins may provide sequences of less specificity that are involved in DNA unwinding.
-However, understanding the role of these sequences is complicated by a lack of understanding of the structure of baculovirus replication intermediates. available information suggests baculovirus DNA is replicated either by a rolling circle mechanism [7, 8] or one that includes extensive recombination or a combination of both these mechanisms [9].
-If recombinationdependent replication and rollina mechanisms are major contributors baculovirus genome amplification, then origins of replication ultimately may play a minor role in this process.
+However, understanding the role of these sequences is complicated by a lack of understanding of the structure of baculovirus replication intermediates.
+All available information suggests that baculovirus DNA is replicated either by a rolling circle mechanism (7, 8) or one that includes extensive recombination or a combination of both these mechanisms (9).
+If recombination-dependent replication and rolling circle mechanisms are major contributors to baculovirus genome amplification, then origins of replication ultimately may play a minor role in this process.
 Once genome replication is initiated, subsequent amplification might be independent of specific sequences.